 Internal Financial Controls

 The paid up equity share capital of the Company as on March 31 2017 was Rs.317000000/- During the year under review the Company has not issued shares withdifferential voting rights and sweat equity shares.

-As per Clause 49 of the Listing Agreement with the Stock Exchanges a separate sectionon corporate governance practices followed by your Company together with a certificate from Mr. Vishal N. Manseta PracticingCompany Secretary is given in this annual report.
+As per SEBI LODR a separate section on corporate governance practice which is followedby your Company together with a certificate from Mr. Vishal N. Manseta PracticingCompany Secretary is given in this annual report.

 PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURES

 The prescribed particulars of employees required under section 197 read with Rule 5 ofthe Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 areattached and form part of this report.